-Most Mississippi producers use large round bales, though square bales fit more efficiently into indoor storage spaces.
+Most Mississippi producers use large round bales, though square bales fit more efficiently into indoor storage space.
 It is important to store bales in a welldrained area.
 Most storage losses occur where hay bales touch soil.
-Place round bales on gravel, pallets, or tires to minimize dry matter losses but be aware that tires may hold water (Table 2).
+Place round bales on gravel, pallets, or tires to minimize dry matter losses (Table 2), but be aware that tires may hold water.
 Elevation is not necessary for bales covered in solid plastic because the plastic layer provides a barrier against moisture movement from the soil.
 Some studies have shown that these techniques reduce storage losses by 15 percent.
 These are the not the most recommended methods, but they are the ones most frequently used by producers with limited storage capacity.
-These methods are recommended only if the storage period is shorter than 90 days and daily temperatures are lower than 95°F. In this case, use a tarp to protect hay from the weather, which reduces dry matter and hay quality.
+These methods are recommended only if the storage period is shorter than 90 days and daily temperatures are lower than 95 °F. In this case, use a tarp to protect hay from the weather, which reduces dry matter and hay quality.
 When using a tarp to cover hay bales, stack hay in a pyramid formation.
 Do not place the plastic underneath the bales because water could pool inside the tarp.
 Hay can also be stored in enclosed barns or roofed, open buildings, also called pole barns, but the cost of the structure can increase the cost of hay storage considerably.
-Initial cost of construction can range from about \$2 to more than \$6 per square foot.
-The return on investment could take several years, depending on the cost of the structure and hay prices.
+Initial cost of construction can range from about \$2 to over \$6 per square foot.
+Return on investment could take several years, depending on the